ARP is required for IP on Ethernet

 Without ARP, IP communication on Ethernet is impossible.
 Stale ARP entries cause brief connectivity interruptions after topology changes.

 The previous section covered routing — how packets move between networks.
-But there is a gap: IP knows the destination IP address, and Ethernet needs a destination MAC address.
-ARP bridges this gap.
-Without ARP, no IP packet can leave the local subnet.
-ICMP then provides the diagnostic tools — ping and traceroute — that every network engineer uses to verify that the layers below are working.
+A gap exists: IP knows the destination IP address, and Ethernet needs a destination MAC address.
+ARP bridges the gap.
+Without ARP, no IP packet leaves the local subnet.
+ICMP then provides the diagnostic tools — ping and traceroute — that network engineers use to verify the layers below.

 IP operates at Layer 3.
 Ethernet operates at Layer 2.
-An IP packet must be encapsulated in an Ethernet frame to travel across a local network.
+An IP packet requires encapsulation in an Ethernet frame to travel across a local network.
 An Ethernet frame requires a destination MAC address.
-But IP only knows the destination IP address.
+IP only knows the destination IP address.

-ARP bridges this gap.
-When a device wants to send a packet to an IP address on the same subnet, it broadcasts an ARP request asking “who has this IP address?”
-The device with that IP replies with its MAC address.
-The sender caches the mapping and uses it for subsequent packets.
+ARP bridges the gap.
+When a device sends a packet to an IP address on the same subnet, the device broadcasts an ARP request asking “who has this IP address?”
+The device with that IP replies with the MAC address.
+The sender caches the mapping and uses the mapping for subsequent packets.

 Without ARP, IP communication on Ethernet is impossible.
-The ARP process itself is straightforward.
+The ARP process is straightforward.

 Key terms: